-In-app interactive walkthroughs help users navigate through the right places in a website or a web-app.
-They appear as tooltips or balloon tips that highlight particular elements on the web-apps that prompt the user to take an action.
+Interactive walkthroughs help users navigate through the right places in a website or a web-app.
+They appear as a tooltip or as balloon tips that highlight particular elements on the web-apps that prompt the user to take an action.

 But then, do you think these interactive walkthroughs are a threat to good web design?
 Well, it’s not.